What is a solitaire?

 We carry most designs on our website and within our brand-new Ryde showroom.

 Besides online purchases, we help many clients in person by phone or by email.
-In addition, we have clients visiting us from the UK and overseas.
+Additionally, we have clients visiting us from the UK and abroad.

 Solitaire in the Unity ring design